yaelkurz/quiz-app/README.md

 # Quiz App

-## Still in development
+## 🚧 In Development 🚧

-This project is a work in progress and is intended to be a live quiz application.
-The app allows quiz moderators to manage quiz sessions, interact with participants, and handle real-time quiz events through WebSocket connections.
+This live quiz application is a work in progress, designed to provide interactive quiz sessions where moderators can manage events and engage with participants in real-time through WebSocket connections.
+Built for scalability and statelessness, the backend architecture aims to support high concurrency and seamless session handling without relying on persistent states.

-The clients repo can be found [here](https://github.com/yaelkurz/quiz-app-clients)
+For more details, check out the [client repository](https://github.com/yaelkurz/quiz-app-clients) 🔗.